What Type of Lawyer Makes the Most Money?

 Corporate lawyers handle business legal matters, including mergers, acquisitions, and compliance with regulations.
 Their expertise is crucial in navigating complex corporate structures.

-- Average Salary: Corporate lawyers earn an average salary of $174,000, with top graduates from prestigious law schools such as Columbia Law School earning starting salaries around $215,000.
+• Average Salary: Corporate lawyers earn an average of $174,000.
+Top graduates from prestigious law schools, like Columbia, start at about $215,000.

-- How to Become a Corporate Lawyer: Obtain a Juris Doctor (JD) degree from an accredited law school, complete internships in corporate law, and pass the bar exam in your state.
+• How to Become a Corporate Lawyer: Get a JD from an accredited law school.
+Complete internships in corporate law.
+Then, pass your state's bar exam.

 2. Criminal Law